0xdevalias/devalias.net/_posts/2012-03-28-yummy-turtles-breaking-plesk.md

 tumblr_url: http://devalias.tumblr.com/post/20028664762/yummy-turtles-breaking-plesk
 redirect_from: /post/20028664762/yummy-turtles-breaking-plesk
 ---
-After some recent downtime due to an overzealous upgrade cycle (aka "Oh I won’t need to backup first..")
+After some recent downtime due to an overzealous upgrade cycle (aka "Oh I won't need to backup first..")
 I feel it warranted to put a quick post about how I went about fixing things.

 ## How the problem started